Rdatatable/data.table/.ci/README.md

 # fetch changes from remote (GitHub) and push them to GitLab
 git fetch git@github.com:Rdatatable/data.table.git new_branch:new_branch
 git push
-# after updating at GitHub, pull changes from remote and push to GitLab
+# after updating on GitHub, pull changes from remote and push to GitLab
 git pull git@github.com:Rdatatable/data.table.git new_branch
 git push
 ```